plantbreeding/BrAPI/Specification/BrAPI-Phenotyping/ObservationUnits/README.md

     + programDbId (Optional, ) ...
 The unique ID of a program to filter on
     + seasonDbId (Optional, ) ...
 The year or Phenotyping campaign of a multi-annual study (trees, grape, ...)
     + observationLevel (Optional, ) ...
 The type of the observationUnit.
 Returns only the observation unit of the specified type; the parent levels ID can be accessed through observationUnitStructure.
+    + includeObservations (Optional, ) ...
+Use this parameter to include a list of observations embedded in each ObservationUnit object.
+CAUTION - Use this parameter at your own risk.
+It may return large, unpaginated lists of observation data.
+Only set this value to True if you are sure you need to.
     + externalReferenceID (Optional, ) ...
 Search for Germplasm by an external reference
     + externalReferenceSource (Optional, ) ...
 Search for Germplasm by an external reference
     + page (Optional, ) ...
 Used to request a specific page of data to be returned.The page indexing starts at 0 (the first page is 'page'= 0).
 Default is `0`.